Schedule Free Consultation

 Essentially, choosing a board-certified orthodontist gives you greater peace of mind and often, more and better treatment options.

-When you want exceptional orthodontic treatment for every member of your family, call Family Orthodontics at (952) 922-7117 or use our convenient Request an Appointment form.
+When you want exceptional orthodontic treatment for every member of your family, call Family Orthodontics at (952) 922-7117 or use our convenient Request an Appointment form to learn more about us.
 Our patients come to us from Minneapolis, Minnetonka, Edina, Golden Valley, St. Louis Park and nearby Twin Cities locations.